thegenemyers/ONEcode/Library-interface.md

 a set of objects, one per primary file type.
 Valid lines in this file are:

 ```
-   P <primary file type>   // a string of length 3
+   P <primary file type>   // a short string, generally lower-case
-   S <secondary file type> // a string of length 3 - any number of these
+   S <secondary file type> // a short string - any number of these
    G <char> <field_list>   // definition of group defining line - optional, at most one per P line
    O <char> <field_list>   // definition of object defining line - once and only once per P line
    D <char> <field_list>   // definition of standard line